 Do-it-yourself projects can be unpredictable.
 You might set out to do one task only to find yourself with more chores on your to-do list than you started with.
 It pays to be prepared.
-Many do-it-yourselfers choose to invest in a quality multitool—an aptly named implement that offers the functionality of several different tools all in one.
+Many DIYers choose to invest in a quality multitool—an aptly named implement that offers the functionality of several different tools all in one.
 Read on to learn about some of the best multitools out there.

 - BEST OVERALL: Gerber Suspension Multi-Plier

-- BEST FOR PAINTING: Hyde Tools 17-in-1 Painters Multitool
+- BEST FOR TOOLBOXES: Hyde Tools 17-in-1 Painters Multitool

 - BEST FOR KEYCHAINS: LEATHERMAN Micra Keychain Multitool

 - BEST FOR WALLETS: Wallet Ninja 18 in 1 Multitool

 - There are different types of multitools designed for different types of applications.
 Once favored for outdoor activities like fishing and trekking, this classic multitool has evolved over the years to adapt to a modern lifestyle.
 This ever-expanding category of tools now includes everything from classic folding knives to LED lights and USB drives.
 You’re bound to find one that’s designed for the tasks you regularly face.

 - By forging a set of individual tools into a compact design, they can save on space and weight in a toolbox.
 Cumbersome tools like scissors, files, screwdrivers, and knives are combined into a sleek and portable unit.
 The most famous multitool is probably the Swiss Army Knife, an icon that dates back to the 1890s.
 American companies later innovated this pocket-sized design to also include a pair of pliers, leading to a boom in multitool design.

 - They’re naturally ready to go.
 These versatile, portable tools are designed to be kept on hand (or in a pocket) for whatever the day may bring.